 For more information, please see our Staging Site Guide.

-All shared-hosting accounts include access to Plesk Panel control panel where you can manage your hosting account, domains, sub-domains, databases, FTP accounts, backups and more.
+All shared-hosting accounts include access to Plesk Panel control panel where you can manage your hosting account, domains, sub-domains, databases, SSL certificates, FTP accounts, backups and more.

 All shared-hosting accounts support secure FTPs file transfer.
 You can manage your access credentials from My WP NET or the Plesk Panel.
 Unsecured FTP connections are not permitted, you must use FTPs.